Koredotcom/docs/docs/gale/playground/options-prompt-canvas.md

    </td>
    <td>Access a collection of around 70 templates for prompt creation, providing users with ready-to-use options.
 <p>
 Click the icon to browse and select a template to customize or use as a base for your prompt.
-For more information, see &lt;Prompt library>.
+For more information, see [Prompt Library](../playground/accessing-prompt-studio.md#prompt-library).
    </td>
   </tr>
   <tr>